RohitChaudhari15/Image-processing-Project/README.md

 # Image-processing-Project
-Lung Disease prediction from X-Ray using Image Processing library in Python
+Lung Disease prediction from X-Ray using Image Processing library (matplotlib and skimage) in Python